SumoLogic/sumologic-documentation/docs/cloud-soar/audit-event-index.md

 You specify the `_index` metadata field with one of these values:

 * `sumologic_audit_events`.
 This index contains user action events, which are events that were triggered by a user action, either from the UI or an API.
 * `sumologic_system_events`.
-This index contains system action events, which are events that were triggered by Sumo Logic, for example, Automation Actions start events, rules triggered, and so on.
+This index contains system action events, which are events that were triggered by Sumo Logic.
+For example, this index contains Automation Actions start events, rules triggered, and so on.

 ## Cloud SOAR Audited events

 This Audit Event Index has detailed JSON logs for the following features.
-To search for audit events for a specific feature use the metadata field `_sourceCategory` with its corresponding value.
+To search for audit events for a specific feature, use the metadata field `_sourceCategory` with its corresponding value.

-For Cloud SOAR events, every `_sourceCategory` related to a feature has the prefix `oar`, so to limit the events returned to Cloud SOAR only, you can use:
+For Cloud SOAR events, every `_sourceCategory` related to a feature has the prefix `oar`.
+So to limit the events returned to Cloud SOAR only, you can use:

 ```sql
 (_index=sumologic_audit_events OR _index=sumologic_system_events) _sourceCategory=oar*